 3. The “Diet and Exercise Will Help Me Last Longer” Myth

 What about all those sites that say: “if you avoid these foods” or “if you eat these foods” or “exercise your penis” you’ll be able to last longer and satisfy your partner in bed?
 If so many people promise this, it has to be true, right?

 Wrong.
 The truth is that MANY men eat well, exercise regularly (including Kegel exercises) and are in pretty good shape.
 They think their sex life should be going well but it isn’t.
 They’d start sex in the right frame of mind then a little nugget of doubt sneaks in and that thought can go in and out.
 Then it would snowball into a cascade of random thoughts including trying not to think about losing their erection or losing control.

 In Summary:These men figured there wasn’t anything physically wrong because they could sometimes masturbate or have sex with a partner without any problems.
 They knew it must be something else, but couldn’t figure it out.
-They wanted to stop feeling tense and anxious during sex and were hopeful for an answer.
+They all wanted to stop feeling tense and anxious during sex and were hopeful for an answer.

 Forget the usual sex advice.
-This tells you, you need to exercise, take drugs or endure months of therapy to be able to last longer and satisfy your partner in bed.
+This tells you, you need to exercise, take drugs or endure months of therapy to be able to enjoy sex, last longer and satisfy your partner in bed.
 It’s not necessary!
 Instead, with just a few precise “tweaks” to your current procedure during foreplay and intercourse, you can take control of your body and achieve a consistently great sex life!

 Your brain needs to receive relevant messages (signals) to be able to get hard, stay hard, control ejaculation and orgasm when you want to.
 While you can’t change the way your brain responds to the messages you give it, you can change the messages that you are giving to your brain.
 This is why aligning your thoughts and actions is so important.